Considering a criminology course? We unpack the degree entry requirements needed for both in-year and Clearing criminology courses at UK universities.

 Criminology is the social examination of crime and its patterns.
 Studying a criminology course will have you exploring why crime occurs and how to prevent it.
 You'll draw on subject areas such as sociology, psychology and anthropology to further understand the wider contexts of crime and victimisation.

-International Baccalaureate | 20 | 26 | 34 | 29 |
+International Baccalaureate | 36–27 |

-What qualifications do you need to study criminology?
+What A-levels do you need for criminology?

 BTECs are accepted by most universities for a criminology degree.
 Some will require you to have a BTEC National or Extended Diploma in a related subject but this varies between universities.
 You’ll need a D*DD for the top universities but could find a place on a course with as little as PP.